MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 (killerbees)
 ```

 First of all, this is fun and makes me happy.
+I'm having a good time.

 Second of all, 300 r/s seems low.
 That's not my app's limit.
 Is it being throttled somewhere in between?

 Lets play with the settings.
 We want high concurrency, but we don't need lots of requests.
 This didn't take long.
-Let's scale up to 20 bees (my quota max), and 10x load.
+Let's scale up to 20 bees (my AWS quota max), and 10x load.

 > Pro-tip.
-Those bee's are on the clock son!
-Send them away with `bees down` Reload the console page and you'll see "4 Running Instances".
+Those bee's are on the clock!
+Reload the console page and you'll see "4 Running Instances".
+You can send them away when you're not using them with `bees down`

 ### Spike test v2.